The Ballad of a Slow Poisoner by Andrew Goldfarb

 Type of Work: Fiction

-Availability: Published by Afterbirth Books in 2005, this book is still in print.
-You can find it here:
+Availability: Published by Afterbirth Books in 2005, you can find it here.

 Comments: First thing I have to say is that I like Carlton Mellick III (CM3).
 I like him a lot.
 I would say bizarro fiction is in my top two fiction genres – the other being traditional mystery, oddly enough – and as the genre’s most prolific writer, there is no real way to love bizarro and not love CM3.